Chart Color Schemes

 Enfield hosts a young demographic, positioning it in the bottom quartile nationwide

-Enfield's median age is 34 years, which is lower than Greater Adelaide's average of 39 and significantly under the Australian median of 38.
-Compared to Greater Adelaide, Enfield has a higher proportion of 25-34 year-olds at 21.6%, but fewer 55-64 year-olds at 8.1%.
-This concentration of 25-34 year-olds is well above the national average of 14.5%.
-Between the 2021 Census and the present, the proportion of 35 to 44 year-olds has grown from 15.2% to 16.1%, while the proportion of 55 to 64 year-olds has declined from 8.7% to 8.1%.
-Demographic projections suggest significant changes in Enfield's age profile by 2041, with the strongest growth expected in the 35 to 44 cohort, projected to increase by 23%, adding 263 residents to reach a total of 1,386.
+Enfield's median age is 34 years, which is lower than Greater Adelaide's average of 39 and significantly below the Australian median of 38.
+Compared to Greater Adelaide, Enfield has a higher proportion of residents aged 25-34 years (21.6%) but fewer residents aged 55-64 years (8.1%).
+This concentration of 25-34 year-olds is notably higher than the national average of 14.5%.
+Between the 2021 Census and the present, the proportion of residents aged 35 to 44 has increased from 15.2% to 16.1%, while the proportion of those aged 55 to 64 has decreased from 8.7% to 8.1%.
+By 2041, demographic modeling suggests significant changes in Enfield's age profile.
+The 45-54 cohort is projected to grow by 29%, adding 211 residents and reaching a total of 953.
+Meanwhile, the 15-24 cohort is expected to grow by a modest 6%, with an increase of 53 people.